Senator Marco Rubio Introduces Bill To Make Daylight Saving Time Permanent Year-Round

 The sentiment is largely the same in the United States.
 A 2012 survey from Rasmussen Reports found that 40 percent of Americans believe that daylight saving time is useless, and a number of different advocacy groups have called for the practice to come to a permanent end.

-It is not clear if Marco Rubio’s bill making Daylight Saving Time permanent will past into law.
+It is not clear if Marco Rubio’s bill making Daylight Saving Time permanent will pass into law.
 The Florida Senator had introduced the same bill last year, with no progress on moving it forward through the Senate.